Your Guide To Adult Vaccines

 4. Who is eligible for the new boosters?

 It doesn’t matter how many boosters you have under your belt right now — none, one or two.
-As long as you’ve had your primary series, you can get an updated Moderna booster if you are 6 and older and it’s been at least two months since your last shot.
-Pfizer’s vaccine is cleared for fully vaccinated people 5 and older along the same timeline.
+As long as you’ve had your primary series, you can get an updated booster if you are 5 years and older and it’s been at least two months since your last shot.
+Children as young as 6 months old who were vaccinated with Moderna are also eligible for a bivalent booster.

 This doesn’t necessarily mean you’ll need to get boosted every two months from here on out, though.
 “What the interval will be is currently not known,” Schaffner says, adding that a lot will depend on how often the virus mutates and to what extent.